floflo0/ascii-mc/README.md

 # ASCII-MC

-A simple minecraft clone that render in ASCII characters in the terminal.
+A simple Minecraft clone that render in ASCII characters in the terminal.

 ## Features